arroygit/website_trial/_pages/openings.md

 At the moment, we have several proposals for MSc thesis projects at our group, candidates are interviewed continuously **until early December 2023**.
 See [the list and details](https://tinyurl.com/MSc-SysCon-GD) for how to apply!

-### Master students from elsewhere
-If you are interested in pursuing a Master degree at Uppsala University, see [the University's website](https://www.uu.se/en/admissions/master/).
-We may take external master students for a degree project or a short stay on their own funding, if we get exceptional applicants (this usually means very good grades and a personal recommendation).

 <figure>